openpreserve/odf-validator/docs/VALIDATION.md

 The "mimetype" file SHALL NOT be compressed.

-The “mimetype” file shall be the first file of the zip file.
-It shall not be compressed, and it shall not use an 'extra field' in its header.
+The “mimetype” file SHALL be the first file of the zip file.
+It SHALL NOT be compressed, and it SHALL NOT use an 'extra field' in its header.

 See [Section 3.3 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_3_3_MIME_Media_Type).